Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

 ## Action Plan

-To achieve the requirements of the society I'm going to build a website consisting of 11 pages with 3 levels of access public , assoiciate , admin.
+To achieve the requirements of the society I'm going to build a website consisting of 11 pages with 3 levels of access public , member , admin.
 Each level will have the appropriate pages hidden from them up to member which has access to all pages.
 Admin user will have member level access with the additional edit buttons to update relevant pages.

 website pages :